ohsome quality API (OQAPI)

 Dashboard

-For quick insights, you can start exploring OQT through the ohsome dashboard.
+For quick insights, you can start exploring OQAPI through the ohsome dashboard.

 ohsome dashboard showing the interface for OSM Quality Analyses including a Topic (e.g. Building Count) and Quality Indicators (e.g. Mapping Saturation) on the left hand and a map with selectable boundaries on the right side